Healthy Homes Assessment Judgeford

 Judgeford Healthy Homes Compliance Timeframes

-• Insulation of the underfloor and ceiling is mandatory to all Judgeford and New Zealand rental homes where it’s reasonably practicable to install.
+• Insulation of the underfloor and ceiling is compulsory for all Judgeford and New Zealand rental houses where it is reasonably practicable to put in.

-• Property managers and landlords must keep records to demonstrate the conformance to each Healthy Homes Standard that apply or will be in force during the tenure of an apartment rental.
+• Landlords and property managers must keep records to demonstrate conformance with the Healthy Homes Standard that apply or will be applied during the tenancy of an apartment rental.

 Beginning 1 July 2021

-• Property managers and private landlords should make sure their rental properties comply to the Healthy Homes Standard within 90 days of a new, renewed or varied tenancy.
+• Property managers and private landlords have to ensure their rental properties comply to the Healthy Homes Standards within 90 days of a new, renewed or varied lease.

-• All boarding homes (except Kainga Ora and registered Community Housing Provider Boarding home tenancies) must meet the Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarder homes (except Kainga Ora and registered Community Housing Provider boarding house tenancies) must comply with the Healthy Homes Standards regardless of when the tenancy began.

-• All homes rented through Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of the date when the tenancy started.
+• All houses which are rented by Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers must meet the Healthy Homes Standards regardless of when the tenancy first began.

 Unreasonable Gaps & Holes